-- Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Observable inputs (other than Level 1 quoted prices), such as quoted prices in active markets for similar assets or liabilities, quoted prices in markets that are not active for identical or similar assets or liabilities, or other inputs that are observable or can be corroborated by observable market data. - Level 3 Unobservable inputs that are supported by little or no market activity that are significant to determining the fair value of the assets or liabilities, including pricing models, discounted cash flow methodologies and similar techniques.
+Level 1 - Quoted prices in active markets for identical assets or liabilities.

+Level 2 - Observable inputs (other than Level 1 quoted prices), such as quoted prices in active markets for similar assets or liabilities, quoted prices in markets that are not active for identical or similar assets or liabilities, or other inputs that are observable or can be corroborated by observable market data.

+Level 3 - Unobservable inputs that are supported by little or no market activity that are significant to determining the fair value of the assets or liabilities, including pricing models, discounted cash flow methodologies and similar techniques.

-The Company's cash equivalents, short-term investments, preferred stock tranche right liability, anti-dilution obligation and related party forward contract liability are carried at fair value, determined according to the fair value hierarchy described above (see Note 3).
+The Company's cash equivalents, short-term investments, preferred stock tranche right liability and anti-dilution obligation are carried at fair value, determined according to the fair value hierarchy described above (see Note 3).
 The carrying values of the Company's accounts payable and accrued expenses approximate their fair values due to the short-term nature of these liabilities.